bandiatindra/Telecom_Churn_Prediction-/README.md

 # Telecom_Churn_Prediction-

 Churn is a one of the biggest problem in the telecom industry.
 Research has shown that the average monthly churn rate among the top 4 wireless carriers in the US is 1.9% - 2%.
-In this analysis I have tried to first develop some hypothesis by cinducing a detailed exploratory data analysis for churn in the Telecom Industry and used predictive analytics to accurately predict the customers wh are likely to churn.
+In this analysis I have first developed some hypothesis by conducting a detailed exploratory data analysis for churn in the telecom industry and used predictive analytics to accurately identify the customers who are likely to churn.

 I have explored the following classficiation techniques and compared their accuracy and other metrics such as ROC-AUC score, True Positive Rate and False Positive Rate.